beamalsky/beamalsky.fyi/content/protesttimeline.md

 ***

 This three-part series features a custom Gatsby app based on Mapbox's storytelling template.
-It features an Airtable backend, animated Mapbox layers.
-For Cicero Independiente, it is fully bilingual.
+It features an Airtable backend, smooth scrolling with scrollama, and animated Mapbox layers.
+For Cicero Independiente it is fully bilingual.

 For South Side Weekly:
 - [What Happened May 30?](http://protesttimeline.southsideweekly.com/)